Member Organizations

 International Education Standards

-Universities and the Swiss Expert Association for Audit, Tax and Fiduciary (EXPERTsuisse) have a role in implementing IPD requirements for auditors.
-To be eligible to practice as an auditor, individuals must: have a university degree, have work experience of at least three years, and pass a final assessment.
+To be eligible to practice as a Licensed Audit Expert for statutory audits, individuals must: have a university degree, have work experience of at least three years, and pass a final assessment.
+A Licensed Auditor undertaking statutory limited exemptions (moderate assurance engagements) is subject to at least 1 year’s practical experience.
 Subsequently, candidates must be registered with the FAOA to practice.

-EXPERTsuisse offers training and certifications that are a pathway to becoming a licensed auditor.
-EXPERTsuisse reports having an ongoing process to review the requirements of the IES and that the revised IES requirements have been incorporated.
+EXPERTsuisse offers an IPD program for candidates who voluntarily join its membership as a pathway to becoming a licensed auditor or audit expert.
+EXPERTsuisse reports having an ongoing process to review and ensure alignment with the requirements of the IES.

 Current Status: Adopted